nu-c3lab/satyrn-wiki/README.md

 ## Putting it all together

-TODO: final thing about how it all comes together
+TODO: final thing about how it all comes together (deployment and the such; brief blurb about how each of the components interact, tho unclear if we need this since we kinda discussed it a bit in the intro)